jqwik-team/jqwik/documentation/src/docs/include/how-to-use.md

 That means that you can use it either stand-alone or combine it with any other JUnit 5 engine, e.g.
 [Jupiter (the standard engine)](https://junit.org/junit5/docs/current/user-guide/#dependency-metadata-junit-jupiter) or [Vintage (aka JUnit 4)](https://junit.org/junit5/docs/current/user-guide/#dependency-metadata-junit-vintage).
-All you have to do is add all needed engines to your `testCompile` dependencies as shown in the [gradle file](#gradle) below.
+All you have to do is add all needed engines to your `testImplementation` dependencies as shown in the [gradle file](#gradle) below.

 The latest release of __jqwik__ is deployed to [Maven Central](https://search.maven.org/search?q=g:net.jqwik).